jsoveral/entra-docs/docs/identity-platform/permissions-consent-overview.md

 Administrators can grant consent for themselves or for the entire organization.
 For more information about user and admin consent, see [user and admin consent overview](~/identity/enterprise-apps/user-admin-consent-overview.md).

 Authentication requests are prompted for admin consent if consent wasn't granted and if one of those high-privilege permissions is requested.
+Custom application scopes are not considered high-privilege for Administrator consent request purposes.

 ### Preauthorization